-RandomSeed is used to initialise random number generator.
+RandomSeed is used to initialize random number generator.
 If you do not do this all simulations will use same sequence of random numbers.
 Something you may want to avoid in the real simulations but is very useful while debugging your models.
 EnergyFunctionCalculator is another option of Potts object that allows users to output statistical data from the simulation for further analysis.
 The OutputFileName tag is used to specify the name of the file to which CompuCell3D will write average changes in energies returned by each plugins with corresponding standard deviations for those MCS whose values are divisible by the Frequency argument.
 Here it will write these data every 10 MCS.

 A second line with OutputCoreFileNameSpinFlips tag is used to tell CompuCell3D to output energy change for every plugin, every spin flip for MCS' divisible by the frequency.
-Option GatherResults= will ensure that there is only one file written for accepted (OutputAccepted), rejected (OutputRejected) and accepted and rejected (OutputTotal) spin flips.
-If you will not specify GatherResults CompuCell3D will output separate files for different MCS's and depending on the Frequency you may end up with many files in your directory.
+Option GatherResults="" will ensure that there is only one file written for accepted (OutputAccepted), rejected (OutputRejected) and accepted and rejected (OutputTotal) spin flips.
+If you will not specify GatherResults CompuCell3D will Comment [MSOffice2]: in terms of nth nearest neighbors.